 I met Sharon Salzberg last year at a community event I planned on meditation in the workplace.
 She is the woman who brought Buddhism to America in the 1970s.
 I recall her talking about turning teatime into meditation time, really staying present for the process, so I try to do that.
 I don’t take myself too seriously in this regard.

 Meditation?
 No, but running can sometimes be like meditation, right?

 I conventionally would show gratitude for another chance at life.
 Because I feel every morning you wake up, you’re favored and granted another opportunity to live and fulfil your purposes.

-Waking up in a clean apartment, beautiful light shining through my windows, and Miles Davis playing is my mediation.
+Waking up in a clean apartment, beautiful light shining through my windows, and Miles Davis playing is my meditation.

-I consider my thoughts and morning writing in my journal mediation.
+I consider my thoughts and morning writing in my journal meditation.
 I don’t practice traditional meditation.
 For me, meditation happens in the mind… all of the time.

 My morning meditation is probably the most important aspect of each day.
 I see it as ‘making your bed’ for the day - whatever external or internal struggles I might have, meditation is the opportunity to iron things out from the other side of conscious awareness.
 Without any thinking or doing - just by becoming super aware of the vastness, depth, and richness of my being.
 Once in that state, everything falls in the right place, even if I don’t yet know what those things are.